surajit-13-sutradhar/loanlens_ai/README.md

 The protected main application page.

 - Only accessible when signed in — middleware redirects to sign-in otherwise
-- Top navigation bar with the Veridian logo and Clerk `UserButton`
+- Top navigation bar with the LoanLens Ai logo and Clerk `UserButton`
 - Hosts the `VideoSession` component as the primary interaction surface
 - Client component (`"use client"`) to support browser APIs and interactivity